YakDriver/terraform-cred-tests/tests/assume_after_create/README.md

 https://github.com/terraform-providers/terraform-provider-aws/issues/6566

 ## creds source
-Credentials in this test come from the configured AWS CLI profile and `~/.aws/credentials`.
+Credentials in this test come from your configured AWS CLI profile and `~/.aws/credentials`.

 ## run the test